-The court had an opportunity to hear their testimony under oath, observe their demeanor, compare it to their demeanor on their videotaped interrogations on November 29, 1984 (Alston), and February 6, 1985 (Bennett), review their trial testimony under oath, and compare their testimony to the testimony of all the other witnesses at trial who placed some or all of the petitioners at the scene.
+interrogations on November 29, 1984 (Alston), and February 1985 (Bennett), review their trial testimony oath. under and compare testimony to the testimony of all the other witnesses at trial who placed some or all of the petitioners at the scene.
 In this context, the current testimony of Alston and Bennett that they were not at 8th and H Streets on October 1, 1984, and that they were forced by the police to say they were there and to name the others who were there is nothing short of preposterous.
 The scene in the alley on October 1, 1984, was crowded and chaotic.
-Alston and Bennett may have gotten some facts wrong and may have left certain things out or distorted the truth to minimize their own involvement or to protect others, but the basic facts implicating these petitioners and describing a crime perpetrated by a large group were corroborated by too many other witnesses not to be believed.
-The notion that Alston and Bennett were not present and made it all up cannot be credited when juxtaposed with their videotaped statements, their guilty pleas, Alston's admissions to other witnesses, Alston's trial testimony and Bennett's grand jury and trial testimony.
-Both witnesses were extensively cross examined at trial by ten seasoned defense counsel over the course of several days about the many discrepancies and inconsistencies in their respective versions of events.
+Alston and Bennett may have gotten some facts wrong and may have left certain things out or distorted the truth to minimize their own involvement or to protect others, but the basic facts implicating these petitioners and describing a crime perpetrated by a large group were corroborated by too many other witnesses not believed.
+The notion that Alston and Bennett were not present and made it all up cannot be credited juxtaposed with their videotaped statements, their guilty pleas, Alston's admissions to other witnesses, Alston's trial testimony and Bennett's grand iurv and trial testimony.
+Both witnesses were extensively cross examined at trial by ten seasoned defense counsel over the course of days about several the many discrepancies and inconsistencies in their respective versions of events.
 It is exceedingly unlikely that any juror would have concluded that Alston and Bennett were not on the scene or that they were not accurately reporting at least most of what they saw, heard, and did that day.
 Their motives for now coming forward cannot be known.
 Both are now out of prison and no longer seeking release from the parole board, where their current lack of remorse might be held against them.
-Back in their communities, perhaps even this many years later they are still burdened with guilt from having benefitted themselves by sending their friends to prison.
+Back in their communities, perhaps even this many vears later they are burdened with guilt from having benefitted themselves by sending their friends to prison.
 Whatever their current motivation may be, the court does not credit their recantations, and their attempt at exculpation does not help the petitioners meet their burden of proving actual innocence.